luminaxster/CS211-Spring2024-P2/README.md

 ---
 # FAQ

+## I am getting import errors when using the `westworld` package?

+make sure your project files are in the `CS211_P2/sublime/src/main/` directory (Linux, macOS, and other Unix-based operative systems)  or `CS211_P2\sublime\src\main\` folder (Windows).

 ## For my Dolores.java file, I cannot seem to import `westworld` correctly?

-That is VS Code assistance issue, not Java imports, I believe there is config file in the project: `CS211_P2/P2.code-workspace`.
+That is `VS Code` assistance issue, not Java imports, I believe there is config file in the project: `CS211_P2/P2.code-workspace`.
 Opening it will configure your VS Code's project source paths.

 Alternatively, try saving your workspace, and make sure your config looks like this:

 ```js
 {
     "folders": [